 Two inferences: People need help and people are suffering.
 Hence a lot of work remains to be done.

 So here are a few things I learned in my mental health blogging journey so far:

 It is very important that we have the right approach while we try to ease someone’s pain and also make sure that we share the news of suicide or any other news with trigger alert and with the utmost sensitivity.

-We must be an active listener, we never say committed suicide, we say died of suicide.
+We must be active listeners, we never say committed suicide, we say died of suicide.
 I learned this in my journey.

 2.)
 I learned that kindness costs nothing

-And, that’s how I came up with my initiative “Letters of Compassion” where in, I started sending hand-written letters to the strangers connected in the virtual world.
+And, that’s how I came up with my initiative “Letters of Compassion” wherein, I started sending hand-written letters to strangers connected in the virtual world.